tdmore-dev/tdmore/bookdown/06-Validation.Rmd

 > Does use of your SaMD’s accurate, reliable, and precise output data achieve your intended purpose in your target population in the context of clinical care?

 This requirement alludes to a prospective clinical trial.
 In this trial, you should show use of the software results in superior outcomes as compared to current practices.
-We strongly recommend you perform an `in silico` study first, at least to determine sample size.
+We strongly recommend to perform an `in silico` study first, at least to determine sample size.

 ### Other requirements
 More streneous requirements may also be needed, including but not limited to: